On the (super)additivity of simplicial volume: Introduction

-\begin{rem} The version of Gromov Additivity theorem proved in \cite{bbf+2014isometric} does not cover the case where submanifolds of the boundary are glued together, nor the case where there are non-amenable boundary components that remain unglued.
-Therefore, in the context of aspherical manifolds, Theorem \ref{thm: superadditivity, aspherical} and Theorem \ref{thm: additivity} are stronger results.
-A similar situation arises when considering gluings along boundedly acyclic boundary components \cite[Remark 8.2]{li2022bounded}.
-However, extending our additivity result to the case of boundedly acyclic boundary components does not appear to be straightforward. \end{rem}

-The aspherical case, albeit not general, is highly significant, for example, due to Gromov's conjecture, which states that, for closed oriented aspherical manifolds, the vanishing of the simplicial volume implies the vanishing of the Euler characteristic \cite[pag.
-232]{gromov1993asymptotic}.
-Even if the conjecture is still open, some approaches to the problem have been recently explored in \cite{LMR2022simplicial}.
-For example, by studying the additivity properties of both the simplicial volume and the Euler characteristic, the authors consider an equivalent version of Gromov's conjecture for compact aspherical manifolds with $\pi_1$-injective aspherical boundary \cite[Question 2.13]{LMR2022simplicial}.
-On the other hand, it is well known that the non-vanishing of simplicial volume is an obstruction to have small amenable category \cite{gromov1982volume, capovilla2022amenable}.
-For aspherical manifolds, amenable category is in turn related to other topological invariants, as $L^2$-Betti numbers \cite{sauer2009ell2betti}, cost, rank gradient of the fundamental group \cite{LMS2022amenable}.
-The simplicial volume of aspherical manifolds obtained with the relative strict hyperbolization construction was also studied by Belegradeck in \cite{belegradek2006aspherical}.\\
+\end{intro_thm} \begin{rem*} The version of Gromov Additivity Theorem in \cite{BBF+14} does not cover the case in which there are non-amenable boundary components that remain unglued.
+Therefore, in the context of aspherical manifolds, Theorem \ref{thm: additivity full boundary components} is a stronger result.
+A similar situation arises when considering gluings along boundedly acyclic boundary components \cite[Remark 8.2]{LLM22}.
+However, extending our additivity result to the case of boundedly acyclic boundary components does not appear to be straightforward. \end{rem*} The aspherical case, albeit not general, is highly significant, for example, due to Gromov's conjecture, which states that, for closed oriented aspherical manifolds, the vanishing of the simplicial volume implies the vanishing of the Euler characteristic \cite[pag.
+232]{Gro93}.
+The conjecture is still open and some approaches to the problem have been recently explored in \cite{LMR22}.
+For example, by studying the additivity properties of both the simplicial volume and the Euler characteristic, the authors consider an equivalent version of Gromov's conjecture for compact aspherical manifolds with $\pi_1$-injective aspherical boundary \cite[Question 2.13]{LMR22}.\\

-The proof of our additivity results rely on the duality between simplicial volume and bounded cohomology.
-Following Gromov's approach in the absolute case \cite{gromov1982volume}, the first and fundamental step in this direction is to relate the relative bounded cohomology of a pair of spaces to the relative bounded cohomology of some \emph{pair of multicomplexes}.
-This is the point where some difficulties may arise when considering manifolds with non-trivial higher homotopy groups.
+The proof of our additivity results rely on the duality between simplicial volume and \emph{real} bounded cohomology.
+Following Gromov's approach in the absolute case \cite{Gro82}, the first and fundamental step in this direction is to relate the relative bounded cohomology of a pair of spaces to the relative bounded cohomology of some pair of multicomplexes.